-- You recover from your Disability sufficiently to perform your job or modified job duties (with or without accommodations); - You exhaust the maximum STD benefit period applicable to your condition; - Please Note: At the time your STD Benefits are exhausted, CenturyLink will consider requests for an additional, unpaid medical leave of absence beyond the length of your Short Term Disability benefits if: 1) such a leave request is for an additional, reasonable period to allow you to recover sufficiently, to return to work to do the essential functions of your job and, 2) additional leave is required under federal, state or local disability laws.
-Please tell both your Supervisor and Sedgwick if you want to be considered for such additional, unpaid leave. - Documentation doesn't support total Disability (however, in some cases, Rehabilitation Benefits may continue for a brief period of time); - Documentation doesn't support the medical need for Rehabilitation Benefits; - There is work for you that you are able to perform, even if you can't perform your normal job duties; - You fail to meet any of the Benefit payment requirements listed in the "Benefit Payment Requirements" and "Eligibility to Receive Benefits" sections; - Your other sources of Disability income exceed your maximum STD Benefit amount no further STD benefit payment is made, however, you are considered on STD, or you are receiving Workers' Compensation; or - Your Provider's treatment is not based on current industry standards for your medical condition, illness or injury.
+- You recover from your Disability sufficiently to perform your job or modified job duties (with or without accommodations); - · You exhaust the maximum STD benefit period applicable to your condition;

+Please Note: At the time your STD Benefits are exhausted, the Company will consider requests for an additional, unpaid medical leave of absence beyond the length of your Short Term Disability benefits if:

+- 1. Such a leave request is for an additional, reasonable period to allow you to recover sufficiently, to return to work to do the essential functions of your job and, - 2.
+Additional leave is required under federal, state or local disability laws.
+Please tell your Supervisor if you want to be considered for such additional, unpaid leave.
+While on an unpaid leave of absence any missed or suspended contributions for the continued Benefits may be deducted from your future paycheck(s) when you return to work from your leave, or as soon as administratively possible.
+If you are placed on an unpaid leave you may be billed directly. - If you are unable to return to work after you exhaust the Maximum STD benefit period, you will be terminated from the payroll, unless you are transferred or reassigned to another position and/or an unpaid leave is authorized as an accommodation. - You will be eligible to apply for Long-Term Disability (LTD) benefits under the Plan, with benefits to be effective based on the eligibility criteria of Lumen's LTD Third Party Administrator. - If you are terminated from payroll, you may contact Lumen's LTD Third Party Administrator for up to 12 consecutive months after the expiration of STD benefits to apply for LTD benefits and submit an application packet. - For additional information about LTD, please refer to the LTD Summary Plan Description (SPD) - Documentation doesn't support total Disability (however, in some cases, Rehabilitation Benefits may continue for a brief period of time); - Documentation doesn't support the medical need for Rehabilitation Benefits; - There is work for you that you are able to perform, even if you can't perform your normal job duties; - You fail to meet any of the Benefit payment requirements listed in the "Benefit Payment Requirements" and "Eligibility to Receive Benefits" sections in this SPD; - Your other sources of Disability income exceed your maximum STD Benefit amount no further STD benefit payment is made, however, you are considered on STD, or you are receiving Workers' Compensation; or - Your Provider's treatment is not based on current industry standards for your medical condition, illness or injury.

 For additional information about exclusions under the Plan, please refer to "XIII.
-OTHER BENEFIT EXCLUSIONS," page 20, within this SPD.
+OTHER BENEFIT EXCLUSIONS", in this SPD.
 These exclusions are not exhaustive and are subject to change.